 Laura went out yesterday and came back with a pot of Scaevola Topaz Pink, I had never come across this flower before and on reading a bit about it thought it would be a good candidate for the pond.
 This unusual and beautiful plant is perfect for baskets and containers.
 The flowers are fascinating with all the petals clustered on the lower half of the flower in a fan-shape.
 Its common name is Fairy Fan Flower.
 It has a naturally trailing habit and prolific flowering and gives a continuous show of colour throughout summer.
 This variety, Topaz Pink, has pastel pink flowers.
+I cant see any sign of seed heads so I assume that this plant should be propagated from cuttings.
+I intend to try this in September.

 I bought this hardy perennial Lobelia plant as another candidate for around the pond.
 Brightly coloured spikes of scarlet flowers appear in late summer from deep purple foliage.
 This vibrant colour appears in the garden just as many perennials are fading.
 Divide large clumps every second year in spring.
 Protect the crown of the plant during winter with a thick, dry mulch.
 This moisture loving plant can also be grown at the edges of a pond if potted up it into a basket with aquatic compost.
 Harmful if eaten.

 This plant was becoming pot bound so I have planted it into the border beside the Red Rose and think maybe I can divide it next spring and put some by the pond.
+Update – This plant has grown very well and as we now have the pond up and running it has been potted up and sunk on to a shelf at the side.
+I hope that it will survive the move and the coming Winter weather.

 The plug plants of creeping phlox ordered from T&M have been potted on into small pots of moist compost and put outside.
 The five varieties include, Snowflake, Candy Stripes, Emerald Cushion Blue, Red Wings and Drummonds Pink.
 This a completely new plant to me but caught my eye as ideal for around the pond if it gets done this year.
 At least they can hopefully flourish in pots for the time being.